10+ Crochet Birds: One Free Bird Crochet Pattern with Variations

-You can find the original free crochet pattern for Chandler the Chicken here on my blog.
-With the ad-free PDF available on both Etsy and Ravelry.
+You can find the free chicken crochet pattern for Chandler the Chicken right here on my blog.
+This serves as the base for every bird variation in this guide.
+You can also find a full video tutorial for Chandler on YouTube.

 Crochet Blue Jay